tomleeson/beanstream-payform/README.md

     }
 }}
  ```

+Logging out the data in the 'beanstream_payform_complete' event will produce the same JSON as above.

 ## Step 3: Process The Payment

+Whether you collect the card data from the event and send it asynchronously to your server, or receive it directly on your server via form POST, you will need to collect the `eventDetail.cardInfo.code` string vale, that is your token that you will process the payment with.
+In the above output example the token is *a01-ae366cb9-3efa-4c82-b955-0bf59e2df359**.

 Now that you have tokenized card data on your server, use it to either [process or pre-authorize a payment](http://developer.beanstream.com/documentation/take-payments/purchases/take-payment-legato-token/), or create a [payment profile](http://developer.beanstream.com/tokenize-payments/create-new-profile/).

 # PayFields <a name="payfields"/>